pivotal/docs-tap/vscode-extension/about.hbs.md

 # Overview of Tanzu Developer Tools for VS Code

 Tanzu Developer Tools for VS Code is the official VMware Tanzu IDE extension for VS Code.
-It helps you develop with the Tanzu Application Platform.
-The extension enables you to rapidly iterate on your workloads on supported Kubernetes clusters with Tanzu Application Platform installed.
+The extension helps you develop with Tanzu Application Platform and enables you to rapidly iterate on your workloads on supported Kubernetes clusters that have Tanzu Application Platform installed.

 Tanzu Developer Tools for VS Code currently supports VS Code on macOS and Windows OS for Java applications.

 ## <a id="extension-features"></a> Extension features

+The extension has the following features:

 - **Deploy applications directly from VS Code** Rapidly iterate on your applications on Tanzu Application Platform by deploying them as workloads